Director

 More about Karla

-Hi!
-My name is Karla de Waal, and I am a Research Assistant with the 3F Research Group.
-I am currently in my fourth year of Kinesiology at Dalhousie with plans of entering physiotherapy or medicine.
-I chose to volunteer with the 3F Research Group because I believe the study has potential to enhance quality of life in Dementia patients by preventing functional decline, and in turn this can positively impact their friends and family.
-Additionally, I enjoy working with geriatric populations and providing them with the opportunity to socialize and get active!
+Karla chose to volunteer with the 3F Research Group because she believes physical rehabilitation interventions have the potential to enhance quality of life in individuals with dementia patients by preventing functional decline, and in turn this can positively impact their friends and family.
+Additionally, Karla enjoys working with geriatric populations and providing them with the opportunity to socialize and get active!

 3F Research Group Alumni